cds-snc/covid-alert-data/README.md

 ## Quick Links

-Below are some of the data files that give give trends for all users of the app.
+Below are links to some of the high-level metrics for all users of the app.
 All of these are summed daily, and dates are in the format YYYY-MM-DD.

 - [Daily Active Users](csv/daily-journalier/active_users.daily-journalier.csv)
 - [Exposure Notifications Recieved](csv/daily-journalier/exposed.daily-journalier.csv)